-THE NSW STATE GOVERNMENT came down hard on pubs and clubs earlier this year, forcing an apartheid between the eaters and the smokers.
+THE NSW STATE GOVERNMENT came down hard on pubs and clubs earlier last year, forcing an apartheid between the eaters and the smokers.
 Those caught showing a flagrant disregard for the controversial law have been fined, including a 25-year-old finance worker, who was slapped with a $209 fine for eating in a smoking area.

 Thomas Tudor says that he’s not a habitual drug user, he just “likes to ‘get wet’ every now and then with the men in his life.”

 “I had the tablet in my mouth when the police dog sat down beside me,” said Tudor.
 “As I swallowed it, I made eye contact with the cop and he knew I’d just eaten a big “Red Chanel.”